NNPDF/eko/doc/source/theory/Matching.rst

 matrices :math:`\mathbf{R}^{(n_f)}` are easy to invert, this does not apply to the |OME| :math:`\mathbf{A}^{(n_f)}`.
 EKO implements two different strategies to perform this operation, that can be specified with the parameter ``backward_inversion``:

-- ``backward_inversion = 'exact'``: the matching matrices are inverted exactly in N space, and then integrated element by element
+- ``backward_inversion = 'exact'``: the matching matrices are inverted exactly in N space, and then integrated entry by entry
 - ``backward_inversion = 'expanded'``: the matching matrices are inverted through a pertubative expansion in :math:`a_s` before the Mellin inversion:

 .. math ::
     \mathbf{A}_{exp}^{-1}(\mu_{h}^2) &= \mathbf{I} - a_s(\mu_{h}^2)  \mathbf{A}^{(1)} + a_s^2(\mu_{h}^2) \left [ \mathbf{A}^{(2)} -  \left(\mathbf{A}^{(1)}\right)^2 \right ] + O(a_s^3) \\

 We emphasize that in the backward evolution, below the threshold, the remaining high quark PDFs are always intrinsic and do not evolve anymore.
+In fact, if the initial PDFs (above threshold) do contain an intrinsic contribution, this has to be evolved below the threhsold otherwise momentum sum rules can be violated.